symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 If everything goes well, Alice and Bob should be cosignatories of the multisig account.

-.. note:: You could also get the list of the multisig accounts where Alice or Bob are cosignatories using ``getMultisigAccountInfo`` method.
+.. note:: You could also get the list of the multisig accounts where Alice or Bob are cosignatories using ``getMultisigAccountInfo`` function.

 .. example-code::